 This post may contain affiliate links, view our disclosure policy.

-Looking for the best Cape Coral, Florida beaches to visit?
+Looking for the best Cape Coral Florida beaches to visit?

-We’ve compiled a list of the best beaches in Cape Coral, FL, and the surrounding area, complete with information on what makes each one special and worth the visit.
+I’ve compiled a list of the best beaches in Cape Coral, FL, and the surrounding area, complete with information on what makes each one special and worth the visit.

 It’s worth noting that the city of Cape Coral only has two beaches within the actual city limits.